Tourist woman visiting Budapest

 Moisturizing balm

-Planes, trains and automobiles; travelling around can make you and your skin feel dry.
+Planes, trains and automobiles: travelling around can leave you and your skin feeling dry.
 You'll want to bring moisturizer with you when jetting off on a big trip.
-If you're someone who moisturizes daily, the travel liquid restrictions really limit how much cream or lotion you can bring.
+If you're someone who moisturizes daily, the travel liquid restrictions can significantly limit how much cream or lotion you can bring.
 So, it's handy to find a moisturizing balm that doesn't fall into the liquid category.
 It can be used anywhere on your body, from your face to your legs, so you don't need to pack multiple products.

 Water bottle

-Sitting on long dry flights, adventuring all day, relaxing before bed — staying hydrated while on holiday is necessary but not always convenient.
-Drinking water can help you avoid headaches and fatigue, as well as flush out toxins.
+Sitting on long, dry flights, adventuring all day, relaxing before bed — staying hydrated while on holiday is necessary but not always convenient.
+Drinking water can help you avoid headaches and fatigue, and help flush toxins.

 When you bring your own bottle, you can be eco-friendly and save money by filling it up at refill stations available in many airports.
 It also keeps liquid colder than plastic alternatives, especially when travelling to hotter climates.
 Plus, having the bottle handy is a great reminder to take a sip.